dubudevs/spicetify-highres/README.md

 Context menu is janky.
 Spicetify documentation is practically non-existant so until someone can help with some spicetify specific info it will stay like this.

 Right clicking anything *but* the currently playing song will show you a "Get Album Art URL" - This is the NOW PLAYING art, not the art of the thing you clicked on.

+Sometimes it won't pick up the correct art, there's nothing I can do about this except possible tweak the terms used in the search.
+Right now it searchest `artist album` but if anyone has a suggestion of how to improve this I'm interested.